KG-UT/School-projects/README.md

-# School-projects

-For games:
+To play the games:

-These are just standard implementations of games that make use of inheritance and OOP.

-For strategies:

-On minimax and part of implementation:

-Minimax seeks to minimize the possible loss from a worst case scenario(That is, the opponent always takes their most optimal move).
-To implement it, game states can be assigned values of 1,0,-1 for a win, tie, and loss respectively.
-Moves can then be assigned values depending on the game state they lead to.
-Since minimax is typically used in zero sum games where your win means your opponent's loss and vice-versa, then the score for any move we take can be taken as the negative of our opponent's best move (i.e. their highest scoring move).
+Download the game interface file, and the files containing each of the following games in their name: subtract square, chopsticks, stonehenge.
+You must download both the Game file and the state file for the games to run.
+To play the text based games, simply run game interface.

-On how the strategies were implemented:
+On the implementation of Strategies:

-There were two equivalent implementations of minimax: One was just created recursively, and the other was created iteratively, making use of a stack and tree.
+One of the strategies employed by the computer is Minimax.
+Minimax has the computer seek to minimize loss in the worst case scenario, where the opponent plays perfectly.
+This is implemented recursively in one version, and iteratively in another(making use of a stack and a tree).